You Must Support Your Children

 In fact, a number of tools are available to ensure that back child support is paid.
 Federal and state tax refunds may be intercepted, a wage garnishment order can be given to the delinquent parent’s place of employment, or their property can have a lien placed against it.

 In addition, there are a number of state and federal tools that can be used to pressure a delinquent parent into paying back child support.
-Professional and state licenses may be denied, driver’s licenses may be suspended, federal passports can be denied.
+Professional and state licenses may be denied, driver’s licenses may be suspended, and federal passports can be denied.

 Finally, should a delinquent parent try to escape paying back child support, that parent can be held in contempt of court and jailed.
 This is often unpleasant enough to force a parent to pay the back child support owed.